Overview

 Batch allows you to trigger In-App messages in two different ways:

-• Mobile Landings: The In-App message is displayed as a landing page when users open your push notification.
+Mobile Landings: The In-App message is displayed as a landing page when users open your push notification.
 Here's how to add them to a push campaign.

-• In-App campaigns: The In-App message is displayed when users open your app or when they make a specific action in your app.
+In-App automations: The In-App message is displayed when users open your app or when they make a specific action in your app.
 The message can be displayed to users who are not opt-in for push notifications.
 This useful to communicate with your entire userbase or suggest actions when your users browse your app.

 Choosing the right format

 All Batch formats are highly customisable.
 You can tailor the overall layout of the In-App message, colors, image and button from Settings > Themes.
-See more here on how to create and manage themes.

 Fullscreen

 Use the fullscreen format for all your important messages, such as an update reminders, a last minute offer or anything that deserve to interrupt the navigation.
 Fullscreen In-App messages are also useful for detailed announcement as they can contain more text and a picture.
+We strongly recommend that you use:

-Banner format examples
+Banner

 Banners are useful to suggest actions while your users are browsing the app and avoid bothering them when they are making important actions.
 Use them to promote features of your app, suggest interesting content or additional items (e.g. premium delivery, related articles, etc).

-Modal format examples
+Modal

 The modal format is a good alternative if you need to show an important message to your users, without interrupting them with a full screen In-App message.
 Batch allows you to fully personalize your modal with several CTAs, an image and an auto-close timer.